 Dr Andrea Carroll (or Andee as she prefers) is a Chiropractor based at our Pyrmont practice

-Kathleen holds a Bachelor of Health Science in Naturopathy and has been in practice since 2009
+Kathleen holds a Bachelor of Health Science in Naturopathy and a Master of Applied Science in Acupuncture.
+She been in practice since 2009